George5683/FEEDS/README.md

 # For mySQL
 - The user is admin and the password is password
 - Start the service on codespace (sudo service mysql start)

+# Structure for mySQL
+- Database name is USERS
+- There is 1 table: "login" with a Username and Password as well as an id incrementing automatically.